updated Last minute

 Accommodation

-We have a fully-functioning two-bedroom guest house next to the main house for WorkAway guests - with a bathroom, kitchen, living room, dining room, wood-stove, and central heating.
+We have a fully functioning guest space next to the main house for WorkAway guests - with a bedroom, bathroom, kitchen, wood stove, and central heating.
+The property has a stable/barn/greenhouse/3000-book library.
+We have bikes for riding in the area.

-The property has fast internet access, an outdoor sauna, a stable, and access to our 3000-book library.
+The property has fast internet access, a stable, and access to our 3000-book library.

 The home is situated on our ancestral farm of 600 acres of pastures, ponds, and forests.
-The farm uses no fertilizer or pesticides, and almost no modern machinery.
+The farm uses no fertilizer or pesticides.

 • What else ...